mpettersson/InterviewReview/InterviewReview.md

     * The order of evaluation of operators is always left-to-right, and brackets/() cannot be used to change this order.
     * Example: A B C + * D /  (or with parenthesis:  ((A (B C +) *) D /) )
 - Two's Complement
     * How computers store integers.
     * Positive number has a 0 as the leading or sign bit.
     * Negative number has a 1 as the leading or sign bit.
     * To convert a binary number to a binary negative number: (1) invert all bits, (2) and add 1
 - Endianness
     * Refers to the order of bytes (or sometimes bits) within a binary representation of a number.
     * In its most common usage, endianness indicates the ordering of bytes within a multi-byte number.
 - Big-Endian
     * The "big end", most significant value in the sequence, is stored first (at the lowest storage address).
 - Little-Endian
     * The "little end", least significant value in the sequence, is stored first.
     * Most PCs (x86) are this way (note that ARM is bi-endian)
 - Prime Number
     * A whole number greater than 1 whose only factors are 1 and itself.
 - Factor
     * A factor is a whole numbers that can be divided evenly into another number.
 - Prime Factor
     * Any number in the set of prime numbers that is also a factor of (or, can be evenly divided into) a given integer.
     * There is only one unique set of prime factors for any number.
 - Hash Function
     * Any function that can be used to map data of arbitrary size to fixed-size values.
     * Values returned by a hash function are called hash values, hash codes, digests, or hashes.
 - Type Erasure
     * In programming languages, type erasure refers to the load-time process by which explicit type annotations are removed from a program, before it is executed at run-time.
     * In JAVA it is used to implement generics.
 The Java compiler does:
          - Replaces all type parameters in generic types with their bounds or Object if the type parameters are unbounded.
 The produced bytecode, therefore, contains only ordinary classes, interfaces, and methods.
          - Insert type casts if necessary to preserve type safety.
          - Generate bridge methods to preserve polymorphism in extended generic types.

 #### Data Structures
+- Array
+  	* A linear data structure consisting of a collection of elements (values or variables) with the same data type.
+    * The elements are of the same memory size, stored contiguously, in adjacent memory locations
+    * Elements are identified by at least one array index (tuple) or key.
+	* An array is stored such that the position of each element can be computed from its index tuple (i.e., array[4][2]).
+    * Arrays provide O(1) random access lookup time.
+- Stack
+	* A linear data structure consisting of similar elements, with FILO (First In Last Out) order.
+    * Push/Pop operations are O(1).
+    * Get/Search operations are O(n).
+	* Used when implementing a recursive algorithm iteratively (i.e., depth-first search).
+- Queue
+	* A linear data structure consisting of similar elements, with FIFO (First In First Out) order.
+    * Enqueue/Dequeue operations are O(1).
+    * Get/Search operations are O(n).
 - Tree
 	* A data structure comprised of nodes.
     * Each tree has a root node.